umairimran/puzzle_solver_algorithms/README.md

 Nodes Visited: The number of nodes explored during the search process.
 Contribution 🤝:
 Feel free to fork and submit pull requests.
 For major changes or features, please open an issue first to discuss it.

-License 📜:
-This project is licensed under the MIT License - see the LICENSE file for details.

-css
-Copy
-Edit

-This should look nice and structured in a README file with emojis to make it more visually appealing!